• Skip to content

 There were slight differences in the survey questions asked over time, but the same main topics and questions were asked so that trends over time could be examined.
 The topics included self-reported health status, emotional wellbeing, and lifestyle and behaviours such as smoking, diet, alcohol consumption, physical activity and obesity.
 Questions on social capital were also included which examines feelings of safety when walking in the community, civic engagement, neighbourliness, social networks and social support.

 The most recent adult Health and Wellbeing Survey conducted in 2019 included trends over time for all questions that had been asked previously.
-So in most cases it may not be necessary to examine reports from previous surveys, unless the survey included additional questions or involved specific groups of individuals.
+So in most cases it may not be necessary to examine reports from previous surveys, unless the older survey included additional questions or involved specific groups of individuals.

 The following Excel file gives the questions that have been in asked in all the adult Health and Wellbeing and Social Capital Surveys in Hull.